 Up until this point, if you want to do this at home you are 100% in the clear from a legal perspective… usually.
-I am not a lawyer, this is not legal advice, and you should consult your own counsel if you have any questions.
+I am not a lawyer, none of this is legal advice, and you should consult your own counsel if you have any questions.
 But home brewing is a common pastime here in the States, and I personally enjoy brewing my own ginger beer using champagne yeast and fresh ginger.
 This next step, though, is where you can run into problems with the law.

 The process of distilling the mildly alcoholic beer into liquor is the regulated step in the process.
 This step is all about concentrating that mildly alcoholic liquid (usually about 10% alcohol by volume) into something much stronger using a still.
 Because alcohol evaporates at a lower temperature than water, if you heat your beer and condense the vapors coming off of it you can selectively capture the alcohol rich portions which is your “new make” whiskey.

 For those looking to go the legal route here, it gets complicated and expensive real quick.
 Still sites require licenses, bonded operators, and incur taxes as soon as the whiskey starts rolling out of the condenser.
 Record keeping is required for every drop of liquor produced, and federal regulators check and monitor those operations to make sure the right amount of tax is being paid to the government.
 And due to the complexity of the regulations, the difficulty in obtaining the licenses, and the other considerations (like zoning laws, etc) that go with them, the bar for operating your own still is set so high that almost no one besides well funded distillery operations can even consider giving it a try.

 There are some who just simply ignore that whole section of the law, making moonshine (illegal whiskey produced “by the light of the moon” to avoid detection) in the back woods, constantly running from the ATF and selling their product on the black market.
 We here at 31W do not recommend breaking the law and, obviously, do not condone y’all trying this at home.